Secondary Production Means Hard Work, Discipline, and Dedication

 Breaking the fourth wall: The performance isn’t limited to the stage itself but uses the space within the audience as well.

 Lighting and sound: Used throughout to help create a weird and wonderful atmosphere.

-The performing arts are deeply rooted
+The performing arts are deeply rooted in creativity.
+Do you

 To me, Performing Arts (Music, Drama, and Dance) goes hand in hand with creativity, allowing students to be innovative while encouraging them to learn new things.
 Besides the fact that it’s fun and challenging, Performing Arts builds habits of mind that are essential to living well and weathering the adversities of life.
-It hones our creativity and intelligence, fosters our compassion, and brings a higher understanding of humanity to our awareness.
+It hones creativity and intelligence.
+Fosters our compassion, and brings a higher understanding of humanity to our awareness.
 Performers must be critical thinkers, problem solvers, and good listeners.
 Performing arts is a physical, mental, and emotional journey about personal betterment and the vitality of human connection.